Alzheimer’s Care Assisted Living Facility & Community

 6 Ways to Slow the Progression of Alzheimer’s Disease

 Since the specific risks for each person diagnosed with Alzheimer’s disease can vary, there are different methods that can be utilized to slow the advancement of the disease.
 To help you improve the health of your family member, the staff at our Alzheimer’s care assisted living facility have created a list of ways to slow the development of Alzheimer’s.

 Participate in Physical Exercise

-As a preventative measure against cognitive decline, it’s recommended that your loved one complete at least 30 minutes of mild aerobic exercise 3 to 4 times a week.
+As a preventative measure against cognitive decline, it’s recommended that your loved one complete at least 30 minutes of mild aerobic exercises 3 to 4 times a week.
 This could be something easier on the joints like walking, swimming, biking, or dancing.
-We have a variety of programs that will keep your loved one active, such as our group walks in our Innerwalk™ or participation in our garden club and outings.
+Our Alzheimer’s care facility has a variety of programs that will keep your loved one active, such as our group walks in our Innerwalk™ courtyard or participation in our garden club and outings.

 Adopt a Healthy Diet

 Your mom or dad doesn’t need to go on an ultra-restrictive diet to slow the progression of Alzhieimer’s disease.
 The dining staff at our Alzheimer’s care facility in Oakbrook Terrace prepare delicious and salt-free meals to incorporate healthy foods into your loved one’s routine.
 We also offer plenty of “brain-boosting” snacks and treats for energy throughout the day.
 The Alzheimer’s caregivers at Terra Vista will always be available to assist your family member when they are eating meals.